Simon Wolfgang Fuchs

-I enjoyed the classical, still unreformed German university curriculum in the humanities which was void of such fancy ideas like an undergraduate education.
-That meant a lot of freedom and seven years until graduation which I spent in Erlangen, Damascus (IFPO), Durham, NJ (Duke), Tehran (Dekhoda) and, finally, Tübingen.
+I enjoyed the pre-reform German university curriculum in the humanities which was void of such fancy ideas like an undergraduate education.
+This meant an early focus on the Middle East in my two majors, Islamic Studies and Political Science.
+The system also provided me with the freedom to study in Erlangen, Damascus (Institut français du Proche-Orient), Durham, NC (Duke University), Tehran (International Center for Persian Studies) and, finally, Tübingen.
 There I wrote my Magister Artium thesis Proper Signposts for the Camp: The Reception of Classical Authorities in the Ǧihādī Manual al-ʿUmda fī Iʿdād al-ʿUdda (Ergon: Würzburg 2011).

 My current interests at Princeton still deal with modern negotiations of the Islamic tradition, albeit in its Shiʿi manifestation.
-More specifically, I am studying theological and legal debates among Pakistani ʿulama and the struggle for Shiʿi orthodoxy since the late colonial period.
-My dissertation, advised by Prof. Muhammad Qasim Zaman, inter alia traces shifting conceptions of religious authority, the intellectual reception of the Iranian revolution and the changing nature of sectarianism in South Asia.
-I pay close attention to transnational links between Pakistan, India and the Middle East and study how ideas are translated, appropriated and resisted when they travel between these regions.
-To gain access to rare materials in Urdu, Persian, and Arabic, extensive fieldwork of 15 months led me to libraries and archives in Pakistan, India, Iraq, Iran and the United Kingdom.
+More specifically, I am interested in theological and legal debates among Pakistani religious scholars (ʿulama) and the struggle for Shiʿi orthodoxy since the late colonial period.
+My dissertation, “Debating Shiʿism in 20th and 21st Century Pakistan: Orthodoxy, Reform, and the Limits of the Transnational,” is advised by Prof. Muhammad Qasim Zaman.
+It traces shifting conceptions of religious authority, the intellectual reception of the Iranian revolution, and the changing nature of sectarianism in South Asia.
+I pay close attention to transnational links between Pakistan, India, and the Middle East and study how ideas are translated, appropriated, and resisted when they travel between these regions.
+To gain access to rare materials in Urdu, Persian, and Arabic, extensive fieldwork of 15 months led me to libraries and archives in Pakistan, India, Iraq, Iran, and the United Kingdom.

-Together with Sarah Holz of the Freie Universität Berlin I have organized a panel on South Asian ʿulamaat the 32nd German Oriental Studies Conference in Münster.
-I am also a participant in the Princeton/Oxford Collaborative Project “Traditional authority and transnational religious networks in contemporary Shi‘i Islam” and have served as a co-organizer of the first Princeton Islamic Studies Colloquium Graduate Student Conference “'Failure' in Islamic Reform” in April 2013.
+Together with Mashal Saif (Duke University/Clemson University), I have organized a panel on South Asian ʿulama at the 43rd Annual Conference on South Asia in Madison, WI, in October 2014.
+I am also a participant in the Princeton/Oxford Collaborative Project “Traditional authority and transnational religious networks in contemporary Shi‘i Islam” and have served as a co-organizer of the first Princeton Islamic Studies Colloquium Graduate Student Conference, “'Failure' in Islamic Reform,” in April 2013.

-“Third Wave Shīʿism: Sayyid ʿĀrif Ḥusain al-Husainī and the Impact of the Iranian Revolution in Pakistan,” forthcoming in Journal of the Royal Asiatic Society.
+“Third Wave Shīʿism: Sayyid ʿĀrif Ḥusain al-Husainī and the Impact of the Iranian Revolution in Pakistan,” Journal of the Royal Asiatic Society.